The important information for employees can be located on our web site at www.StaffingSolutionsEnterprises.com

 - Employee’s must be able to carry out the same duties, assignments, and other work responsibilities at their home office as they would when working in the office (quiet and distraction free workspace).

-- Employee’s must arrange for care for children or adults during work hours (another person must be present to provide the care).
+- Employee’s must arrange for care for children or adults during work hours

 - Employee’s must have a dedicated workspace that meets workers compensation guidelines (proper ergonomics, no hazards, ability to work productively)